ayadlin/m365-compiled-pages/docs/USER_GUIDE.md

 **Q: Can I downgrade or upgrade my plan?**

 A: Yes.
-Contact ytechm365@gmail.com to change plans.
+Contact support@ytech.tools to change plans.
 You'll receive a new license and can cancel the old subscription.

 **Q: Do you offer student discounts?**

-A: Not currently, but contact us at ytechm365@gmail.com to discuss educational pricing.
+A: Not currently, but contact us at support@ytech.tools to discuss educational pricing.

 ### 9.3 Technical Questions